Pine Grove, Vaughan: History

 The lands located on the east half of lots 9, 10 and 11 of concession 7 were first patented to David Thompson on May 20, 1801.
 By 1830, it was a well settled community.
 John Smith (Schmidt), a farmer from Edgeley, came to Pine Grove where he erected a grist mill and saw mill in 1828.
 In 1831 he built a store.
 In 1840 John Smith sold the mill to John W. Gamble who later became the first reeve of Vaughan Township.
-The mill was sold to Gooderham and Worts in 1860.
-By the time of Confederation, Pine Grove was home to a flour mill, churches, three hotels, a blacksmith shop, harness shops, a spool factory, one common school and a large general store with a post office.
+The mill was sold to Gooderham and Worts in 1860, and later to the Hayhoe family in 1935.
+By the time of Confederation, Pine Grove was home to a grist mill, churches, three hotels, a blacksmith shop, harness shops, a spool factory, one common school and a large general store with a post office.
 A stage coach ran daily to Weston.

-On October 15, 1954, Pine Grove was hit by Hurricane Hazel.
-The flooding of the village along Islington Avenue destroyed several buildings and the Mill Dam.
-Up to 2008, it was the last operating mill on the Humber River, operated by the Hayhoe family who purchased the mill from Fred Hicks on June 1, 1935.
-Harold Hayhoe on June 1, 1935, bought Hicks Flour Mills and renamed it Hayhoe Bros..
-He became the seventh owner of the mill dating back to 1828 and he paid more for the land that came with the business than the mill itself.
-Freshly graduated from the University of Toronto, Engineering, he took the advice of his father in the middle of the Depression and "got in the food business".
-Harold's brother Edwin joined him shortly after and a third brother Boyce came in 1939.
-For years the Hayhoe Bros. operated the mill in Pine Grove and built it into an efficient wheat milling business.
-Harold's son, John Hayhoe joined the company in 1964, one year after graduating from the University of Western Ontario with an MBA.
-In 1964 Harold Hayhoe bought out his two brothers Edwin and Boyce.
-In May 1968, Hayhoe Bros. became Hayhoe Mills Ltd.